 As your blog posts get buried very easily because of the structure of WordPress, your menu will need to reflect the above structure and make navigation easy.

+Each post you create should have a function.
 You will end up having money pages and feeder pages.

 Money pages are your key pages to create product sales and commissions.
 Ultimate guides, lists, case studies are the best.